Spacecow-Gaming/Planetary/README.md

 Planetary
 =========

-Planetary was originally a board game, but isn't any more.
+Planetary was originally a board game, but isn't any more!

 Short term goals of this project:
 * Text-based game engine